MoonHawlk/GoogleColab_Notebooks/README.md

     deactivate

 #### Atention
-All of these commands were funtional on Linux based enviroment
+All of these commands were funtional on Linux based environment